Best Medical Insurance for Green Card Holders Over 65

 Choosing the right health insurance is important for Green Card holders over 65.
 Many plans offer comprehensive medical coverage, access to PPO networks, emergency healthcare benefits, and protection against unexpected medical expenses while living in the United States.

-However, for Green Card holders over 65 who are not yet eligible for Medicare, travel medical insurance available through American Visitor Insurance offer a valuable alternative.
+However, for Green Card holders over 65 who are not yet eligible for Medicare, travel medical insurance plans available through American Visitor Insurance offer a valuable alternative.
 These plans provide essential health coverage for unexpected medical expenses, though they may have limited or no coverage for preventive care and pre-existing conditions.

-For those ineligible for Medicare, American Visitors Insurance offers the best Green Card Holders over 65 years medical insurance plans.
-These plans work as interim options till they are eligible for Medicare.
+For those ineligible for Medicare, American Visitor Insurance offers the best medical insurance plans for Green Card holders over age 65.These plans work as interim options until they are eligible for Medicare.

 payments Pricing Guide